University of North Florida

 1. The chair shall hire and schedule part-time faculty as needed and in consultation with appropriate departmental faculty.
 However, any member of the department may recommend potential part-time faculty and make recommendations about hiring to the chair.

-2. It is department policy that part-time faculty meet SACS criteria for the subject matter being taught.
+2. It is department policy that part-time faculty meet SACSCOC criteria for the subject matter being taught.

 3. Any member of the department who objects to an adjunct's professional qualifications and/or conduct of his or her teaching duties shall bring the matter to the attention of the department faculty at a regularly scheduled meeting.
 If a majority of the members agree, the adjunct may not be rehired.